Muny-/LineOfBestFit/README.md

           xval3,yval3
           ...
           ```
-If you have any issues, feel free to contact me.
+If you have any issues, please feel free to contact me.